-Generali, Mobiliar, Allianz and Baloise all offer some form of personal cyber insurance.
-In some cases this coverage is available as a rider on household insurance policies (Mobiliar, Allianz and Generali) or legal expenses insurance (Axa), but it is also possible to obtain cyber insurance as a stand-alone product (Baloise).
+Generali, Mobiliar, Allianz, Axa, Groupe Mutuel and Baloise all offer some form of personal cyber insurance.
+In some cases, this coverage is available as a rider for household insurance policies (Mobiliar, Allianz and Generali) or legal expenses insurance (Axa), but it is also possible to obtain cyber insurance as a stand-alone product (Baloise, Groupe Mutuel, Axa).
 Both individual and household coverage is available.

 What does cyber insurance cover?

-Benefits and services vary between insurance providers and policies.
+The insurance benefits, sums insured and exclusions vary between insurance providers and policies.
 Swiss cyber insurance policies provide some or all of the following coverages:

-1. Data loss.
 If a device you own and keep for personal use fails or becomes infected with malware – leading to loss of your data – the cost of attempting to salvage your data is generally covered by cyber insurance.
 In every case you will need to have the device analyzed and get a quote from the data restoration service provider and present this quote to the insurance company for approval.
 The insurance generally covers the cost of getting a quote.
 Baloise covers up to CHF 20,000 and Mobiliar covers up to CHF 5000 per incident - after possible deductibles are reached.